oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.5.1 Start process
 Executes a process.

-OpenC2 Producers that send 'start process' commands
+OpenC2 Producers that send 'start process' Commands
 * MUST populate the 'executable' property of the Command Target

-OpenC2 Consumers that receive 'start process' commands
+OpenC2 Consumers that receive a 'start process' Command:

 * but the 'executable' property of the Command Target is not populated
     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400